Childhood Cancer

 Project Goal:

 This project seeks to improve the treatment of Ewing sarcoma by utilizing small molecules to alter how the cancer cells read their DNA, known as gene expression.
 The first goal of this project will investigate the ability of the molecules tazemetostat and entinostat to force Ewing sarcoma cells to make the cellular target “GD2”, which can then allow CAR-T cells to detect and eliminate the cancer cells more efficiently.
 If successful, this part of the project will lay the groundwork for improving the implementation of GD2-targeted CAR-T cells, which are currently being investigated in multiple clinical trials nationwide.
-The second goal of this project will investigate the ability of tazemetostat and entinostat to reduce the ability of Ewing sarcoma cells to metastasis, or spread, to other parts of the body.
+The second goal of this project will investigate the ability of tazemetostat and entinostat to reduce the ability of Ewing sarcoma cells to metastasize, or spread, to other parts of the body.